CLI Tool

 runhuman config list

-Shows the full configuration hierarchy with source information.
+Shows the full configuration hierarchy: global config and project config with source information.

 config reset